Euretina Exam Information

 Fees

-Where an applicant is not accepted to sit the exam, they will be refunded €400. €150 is retained by EBO and Euretina to cover administration and document review costs.
+Where an applicant is not accepted to sit the exam, or if they withdraw before the closing date for applications, they will be refunded €400. €150 is retained by EBO and Euretina to cover administration and document review costs.

-Except in exceptional circumstances, if a candidate does not attend for the exam, or cancels after the closing date for applications, they will not be reimbursed their exam fee
+Except in exceptional circumstances, if a candidate does not attend for the exam, or cancels after the closing date for applications, they will not be reimbursed their exam fee.

 Resits

-Candidates who do not pass PART I or PART II will be eligible to resit the exam once, for a reduced fee of €150.
+Candidates who do not pass PART I or PART II will be eligible to resit the exam once, for a reduced fee of €300.

 Exam Process Overview

-Applications will close on Friday March 15th, 2024 (23:59 CET).
+Applications will close on Saturday February 28th 2026 (23:59 CET).
 EBO and Euretina reserve the right to close applications early if the number of expected applicants exceeds capacity.

 During the application process, you will be asked to provide:

-• The fee (Currently set at €550 as an introductory fee)
+• The fee (currently set at €550)

 • CV in the format provided (You must use the CV template, which you can download here)